Sophal24/Netlify-Hosting/README.md

 ### Step3: Push all code that you create in Step1 into repository you created in Step2
 ### Step4: Go to Netlify and connect to GitHub to choose repository that you created in Step2
 ### Step5: Deploy your site.
-### Finall, Your site is now being hosted in Netlify as a static website.
+### Finally, Your site is now being hosted in Netlify as a static website.